awslabs/aws-lc-verification/SAW/README.md

 | EVP_DigestUpdate | <ul><li>The context is valid and the internal buffer offset is a symbolic integer n.</li><li>The input length is a symbolic integer k, and the input buffer has at least k allocated bytes.</li></ul> | <ul><li>The hash state in the context has been correctly updated for each complete block as defined by the SHA-2 specification.</li><li>The first (n+k)%BLOCK_LENGTH bytes of the internal buffer are equal to the remaining input bytes, and the internal buffer offset has been updated to (n+k)%BLOCK_LENGTH.</li></ul> |
 | EVP_DigestFinal | <ul><li>The context is valid and the internal buffer offset is a symbolic integer n.</li><li> The output buffer has at least DIGEST_LENGTH allocated bytes.</li><li> The length output pointer is either null or it points to an integer.</li></ul> | <ul><li>The output buffer holds the correct hash value as defined by the SHA-2 specification.
 This hash value is produced from the hash state and the remaining n bytes in the internal buffer.</li><li> If the output length pointer is non-null, it points to the value DIGEST_LENGTH.</li></ul> |

-### HMAC with SHA-384
+### HMAC

-The HMAC_* functions are verified to have the following properties related to HMAC with SHA-384.
-For more detailed specifications, see [HMAC-array.saw](proof/HMAC/HMAC-array.saw).
+The HMAC_* functions are verified to have the following properties related to HMAC with SHA-384 and SHA-512.
+For more detailed specifications, see [HMAC.saw](proof/HMAC/HMAC.saw).
 BLOCK_LENGTH is the block length of the hash function, in bytes.
 DIGEST_LENGTH is the digest length of the hash function, in bytes.
-For SHA-384, BLOCK_LENGTH is 64 and DIGEST_LENGTH is 48.
+For example, for SHA-384, BLOCK_LENGTH is 64 and DIGEST_LENGTH is 48.

 | Function  | Preconditions |  Postconditions |
 | ---------------| -------------| --------------- |